codewars/docs/content/languages/javascript/authoring.md

 # JavaScript: creating and translating a kata

-This article is meant as a help for kata authors and translators who would like to create new content in JavaScript.
+This article is intended for kata authors and translators who would like to create new content in JavaScript.
 It attempts to explain how to create and organize things in a way conforming to [authoring guidelines](/authoring/guidelines/), shows the most common pitfalls and how to avoid them.

 This article is not a standalone tutorial on creating kata or translations.
 It's meant to be a complementary, JavaScript-specific part of a more general set of HOWTOs and guidelines related to [content authoring](/authoring/).
 If you are going to create a JavaScript translation, or a new JavaScript kata from scratch, please make yourself familiar with the aforementioned documents related to authoring in general first.